falconsmilie/phospy/docs/validation-and-parity.md

 - input paths must exist and be files
 - comparison pairs must use known groups and must not be duplicated
 - native workflow requests must not use an empty `substrate_map`
+- `site_sequences` must be a phosphosite-keyed mapping or a pandas Series with a phosphosite index
 - profile-only native prediction must opt in with `allow_profile_only_fallback=True`

 ## What Parity Means Here